Cycling in Bangkok: Hua Lamphong to Siam Center

 Route Highlights

-- Wat Hua Lamphong temple
+- Wat Hua Lamphong

-- Rama IV Road transition to city traffic
+- Rama IV Road transport corridor

 This route follows the same streets and areas shown in the video below.